-I've created this page to reminisce about some of the fun and interesting things we've done over the past 20 years.
-I will be updating over the next several months so be sure to check back!
+I've created this page to reminisce about some of the fun and interesting things we've done over the quarter century.

 Meeting James Bond!